les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-04-28-tellement-faux.markdown

 _Matrix resource environment?_ - Matrix management, this organization has shot itself in the foot already.

-_Environnement matriciel ?_ - Organisation matricielle, cette organisation vient dores et déjà de se tirer une balle dans le pied.
+_Environnement matriciel ?_ - De la gestion matricielle, cette organisation vient dores et déjà de se tirer une balle dans le pied.

 _Technical Project Manager?_ - so this person is a Scrum Master, a Project Manager and Technical, do they also make the tea and wash up?